Weyl Spreading Sequence Optimizing CDMA

 \subsection{Comparison with Systematic Approaches}

-In section V, we discussed how to assign the element $\sigma_k$ to the user $k$ and proposed the method to assign.
+In Section 5, we have discussed how to assign the element $\sigma_k$ to the user $k$ and proposed the method to assign.
 We set the length $N=32$ and the parameter $\gamma=\frac{1}{2N}$.
 We compare two types of Weyl spreading sequences, whose $\sigma_k$ is randomly assigned to user $k$ and whose $\frac{\sigma_k}{N}$ is orderly assigned as the $k$-th element of the Van der Corput sequence.
 Note that the first $K$ elements of the Van der Corput sequence are used as $\frac{\sigma_k}{N}$ when the number of the users is $K$.
-Figure 3 shows the relation between the number of users and BER when $E/N_0 = 25$(db).
+Figure \ref{fig:sys} shows the relation between the number of users and BER when $E/N_0 = 25$(db).
 The BER of the spreading sequences obtained by Eq. (\ref{eq:vander_seq}) is lower than one of the spreading sequences to which we randomly assign $\sigma_k$.
-The Weyl spreading sequences will have better performance if we successfully assign $\sigma_k$.
+The BER curve of sequences obtained by Eq. (\ref{eq:vander_seq}) is not smooth.
+This result is caused by systematic assignment of $\sigma_k$.
+From Fig. \ref{fig:sys}, we conclude that the Weyl spreading sequences will have better performance if we successfully assign $\sigma_k$.